-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs at cost-sharing amount.
-Your Pharmacy Directory www.BCBSALMedicare.com/ Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+- Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which offer preferred cost-sharing) at a lower cost-sharing amount.
+Other retail pharmacies may not agree to the lower cost-sharing amounts.
+In this case you will be responsible for the difference in price.
+Your Pharmacy Directory www.BCBSALMedicare.com/Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Member Services for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.